cypress-io/cypress-documentation/content/api/cypress-api/session.md

-Since this is an all-in-one helper of the `cy.getAllCookies()`, `cy.getAllLocalStorage()` and `cy.getAllSessionStorage()` commands, we generally recommend leverage the commands for asserting the correct session data has been applied in the session validation.
+Since this is an all-in-one helper of the `cy.getAllCookies()`, `cy.getAllLocalStorage()` and `cy.getAllSessionStorage()` commands, we generally recommend leveraging these commands for asserting the correct session data has been applied in the session validation block.

 ```js
 it('debug session', () => {